Sebazzz/financial-app/docs/Installation.md

 Create an new empty database with a case insensitive collation (`SQL_Latin1_General_CP1_CI_AS` is preferred).

+You can set the database settings as follows:

+`DATABASE__SERVER`: Server name and instance.

+`DATABASE__DATABASE`: Database name.

+`DATABASE__USERID`: User ID.

+`DATABASE__PASSWORD`: Password.

+`DATABASE__INTEGRATEDSECURITY`: Use integrated credentials.
+Cannot be combined with user id / password.

+`DATABASE__ENCRYPT`: Database connection encryption enabled.

+`DATABASE__CONNECTIONTIMEOUT`: Connection timeout to SQL Server.
+Set to 0 for unlimited.
+Set to 60 seconds for cloud environments.

+#### Advanced configuration

 Set the connection string using:

 `DATABASE__CONNECTIONSTRING`: Connection string used to connection to the database.
 Usually: `Server=myserver;Integrated Security=true;Database=mydatabase;MultipleActiveResultSets=true`.

-Please ensure that `MultipleActiveResultSets=true` is present in the connection string.
+Options in the connection string will override manual "simple" configured options above.

 ### Application installation